 The distribution of assets and the guardianship of your children are decisions you want to make.
 Knowledgeable attorneys at Slate & Associates will customize your wills, trusts, and other necessary documents to provide your family from confusion and disagreements over the distribution of your assets.

 You Need A Houston Family Law Attorney

 Contact Slate & Associates for a family law attorney who will help you resolve any family law matters you are struggling with.

-The firm has combined experience exceeding 70 years and will apply that knowledge to your unique case, resulting in the best possible outcome.
-Call Slate & Associates today or use our online form to make a solid kick-off toward a legal settlement in the first quarter of 2021.
+The firm has combined experience exceeding 90 years and will apply that knowledge to your unique case, resulting in the best possible outcome.
+Call Slate & Associates today or use our online form to make a solid kick-off toward a legal settlement.